 Some small carcinoid tumors of the stomach, duodenum, and rectum can be removed with an endoscope.
 For larger tumors, the doctor may also remove some of the stomach, colon, or rectum, along with nearby lymph nodes.

 Lung carcinoid tumors.
-Your surgeon may remove the tumor, and parts of the airway above and below it.
+Your surgeon may remove the tumor and parts of the airway above and below it.
 This is called a sleeve resection.
 The airway is reconnected after the surgery.
-For a larger tumor, the surgeon may remove a piece of your lung, or all of it.
-He may also take out some lymph nodes to stop the tumor from spreading.
+For a larger tumor, the surgeon may remove a piece of your lung or all of it.
+They may also take out some lymph nodes to stop the tumor from spreading.

 Before your operation, make sure your surgeon knows if you have carcinoid syndrome, because your tumor can release a dangerous amount of hormones during surgery.
 You'll get medicine beforehand to stop this from happening.

 Your doctor might also try some other treatments along with surgery to make it work better.
-Or he might suggest them if you can't have surgery.
+Or they might suggest them if you can't have surgery.
 Some of these choices are:

 Radiation.
 It uses high-energy X-rays to kill cancer cells.
 Most of the time you get this from a machine outside your body.
-Or, the doctor can implant radioactive seeds inside your body, near the tumor.
+Or the doctor can implant radioactive seeds inside your body, near the tumor.
 Side effects can include fatigue and redness in the treated area.
-If you get radiation to the neck or throat, you may have a sore throat, cough, or get short of breath.
+If you get radiation to the neck or throat, you may have a sore throat, cough, shortness of breath.

-Chemotherapy.
+Chemotherapy .
 It uses drugs to stop cancer cells from growing.
 You might take these in the form of pills or get them put into you through a vein.
 Your doctor may use this treatment if your disease has spread.
-Side effects of chemo include nausea, vomiting, hair loss, loss of appetite, and an increased risk for infections.
+Side effects of chemo include nausea, vomiting, hair loss, loss of appetite, and a higher risk for infections.

 Chemoembolization.
 It's a treatment used to treat a carcinoid tumor that has spread to the liver.
 Chemo drugs are delivered straight to the liver through a tube called a catheter that a doctor inserts into an artery.
 The drug stops blood flow to the tumor.